 Finally, providing a birdhouse or roost box for birdie friends is a great way to keep them visiting all winter long!
 Place houses above ground but in a steady location near a wall or somewhere protected by the wind.
 If using a standard birdhouse, plug ventilation openings and hang upside down so that the hole is near the bottom.
 This will help keep in the heat.
 Check with your local bird or hardware store if you are interested in winter-specific bird housing.

-Don't forget to share this article with a friend and let us know how you are preparing your yard for winter!
+Don't forget to share this article with a friend and let us know how you are preparing your yard for winter on our social media!